FrederikS/vertx-dependency-injection/README.md

 ## Conclusion

-Let's recap - With the event bus we get a mighty instrument from the vertx toolkit we should use.
+Let's recap - With the event bus we get a mighty instrument from the vertx toolkit, which we should use.
 It's almost as easy as guice to setup, the code isn't looking more complicated and is even stronger decoupled.
 So my advice would be: In most cases you don't need a DI library within a vertx application and whenever you would create a guice module start creating a new verticle exposing a service on the event bus.
-You have to follow some restrictions like using limited types, but it isn't really a disadvantage since it also helps to stay decoupled and if you really need it there is the `@DataObject` annotation to rescue.
+You have to follow some restrictions like using limited types, but it isn't really a disadvantage since it also helps to stay decoupled and if you really need it, there is the `@DataObject` annotation to rescue.
 The only limitation I found so far is that you can't stream results over the event bus but I could imagine that this will be added at some point.
 That's it - hope it helps! :)